Uvacoder/learndevtoolbox/docs/recurrence/patterns/index.md

 For what do we need patterns?

-**To be able from the present, study the past and predict/imagine the future.**
+**To be able to, from the present, study the past and predict/imagine the future.**

 ## How?

+How are patterns?
+How do we find them in our universe?

 ### Pattern types